 Most people learn things for themselves.
-As a teacher, my job is to help you learn the material.
-In order to help you learn in depth, I plan to use some class time for detailed discussion of concepts and group project work.
+As a teacher, it is my job to help you learn the material.
+To help you learn in depth, I plan to use some class time for detailed discussion of concepts and group project work.
 Credit will be given for these activities.
 These types of activities require that students carry out reading assignments prior to class.
 Hence, I will occasionally set quizzes to ensure that students come to class prepared.
 In addition, lectures will be posted here prior to the scheduled lecture time to allow students to create write their individual class notes during the lecture and/or prepare questions prior to the lecture.

 In addition, homework will be assigned on a regular basis to help the students to accomplish the student learning outcomes.
 The homework will be graded to assess the students' progress in learning.
-Homework questions and solutions will be posted here.
+Homework questions and solutions will be posted under Files/Homework.
 The major assessment of student learning outcomes will be two midterm exams and a final exam.
 In total, these exams will account for 75% of the grade.
+Solutions and grading criteria will be posted under Files/Exams.
+Grades of homework and exams will be available within on week from submission.